 Apparently, there are a couple of white raccoon dogs living in Miyajima.
 It is said that if you are lucky enough to spot one, something good will happen to you (=ﾟωﾟ)ﾉ.

 Whether it is the normal brown ones or the special white ones, they might appear in front of you when you least expect them.
-For us, the white little fellows were just happily having their dinner when we were back from our photo session at the Great Torii Gate!
+For us, the little white fellows were just happily having their dinner when we were back from our photo session at the Great Torii Gate!

 Check-in and Check-out Time at Mikuniya